sharma1981/liteExchange/README.md

 1. Modify test_data.txt which has the orders to send to the engine as you wish.

-2. For firing Windows test client(s), you can use client_automated_test.bat.
+2. For firing Windows test client(s), you can use fix_client_automation.bat.

 3. A GUI will appear.
 Simply specify target server , number of test clients and the test case file :